Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Gravity-induced Electric Field as a Memory Source

-Gravity can serve as a generator of an intrinsic and stable electric field inside a conductor region.
-Schiff and Barnhill \cite{PhysRev.151.1067,PhysRevLett.19.1049} first calculated that electrons in a conductor experience an electric field ${\bf E} = -(m_e g/e) \hat z$ that balances the gravitational force, where $\hat z$ is a unit vector in the upward direction.
-Later, Dessler et al. \cite{PhysRev.168.737} considered the elastic deformation of the lattice and concluded that Earth’s gravity would induce a much stronger electric field enhanced by atomic mass $M$ in the opposite direction, ${\bf E} = (Mg/e) \hat z$.
-Subsequent studies \cite{PhysRev.180.1606,PhysRevB.2.825,article_Leung,PhysRevLett.22.700,PhysRevB.1.4649} had consistently supported this result\footnote{The historical development of these discussions has been systematically documented in review \cite{SHEGELSKI2023127}.}.

-Under Earth's gravity, a conductor undergoes a downward compression, the actual density of atoms $n(z)$ along $z$-direction deviates from their equilibrium density $n_0$ in the absence of gravity, with the density increasing at lower heights $z$.
+A conductor held with proper acceleration $a_{\rm eff}$ develops a small internal electric field.
+In the laboratory supported on Earth, this effective acceleration originates from gravity, $a_{\rm eff} = g$, whereas in free fall $a_{\rm eff}$ vanishes.
+Under Earth's gravity, atoms inside a conductor undergoes a downward compression as shown in \gfig{fig:field}, the actual density of atoms $n(z)$ along $z$-direction deviates from their equilibrium density $n_0$ in the absence of gravity, with the density increasing at lower heights $z$.
 The upward elastic force of solid deformation balances the gravitational force acting on its constituent atoms,

-Here, $Y$ is a function of Young's modules and Poisson's ratio \cite{PhysRev.168.737}, which can be understood as an elastic coefficient.
+Here, $Y$ is a function of Young's modulus and Poisson's ratio \cite{PhysRev.168.737}.

 The density variation of electrons must align with the atoms to maintain electrical neutrality within the conductor.
 Modeled as free electron gas, the corresponding averaged thermal energy of the electrons in a metallic conductor is $\epsilon = 3 (3 \pi^2 n)^{2/3}/10 m_e$, and the Fermi pressure is $p = 2 n \epsilon /3$.
 Due to the change in density, different from nucleons, electrons will be subjected to an additional upward Fermi pressure force,